projectacrn/acrn-hypervisor/doc/developer-guides/modularity.rst

   `acrn-dev mailing list <https://lists.projectacrn.org/g/acrn-dev>`_ for discussing if specific callbacks are appropriate.
-* **Making the cyclic dependency an exception** A specific cyclic dependency can be regarded as an exception if it is well justified and a work around is available to break the cyclic dependency for integration testing.
+* **Making the cyclic dependency an exception** A specific cyclic dependency can be regarded as an exception if it is well justified and a workaround is available to break the cyclic dependency for integration testing.

 Measuring Complexity